-Lincoln Public Schools Policy 5482: Anti-Bullying, Revised 6/2008

-Lincoln Public Schools provides physically safe and emotionally secure environments for all students and staff.
-Positive behaviors (non-violence, cooperation, teamwork, understanding and acceptance of others) are encouraged in the educational program and are required of all staff.
-Inappropriate behaviors, including but not limited to bullying, intimidation and harassment, must be avoided by students and all staff.
+Lincoln Public Schools Policy 5482: Anti-Bullying, Revised 6/2008 tion and harassment, must be avoided by students and all staff.
 Bullying means any ongoing pattern of physical, verbal or electronic abuse on school grounds, in a vehicle owned, leased or contracted by the school being used for a school purpose by a school employee or designee, or at school-sponsored activities or school-sponsored athletic events.
-Strategies and practices
+Strategies and practices are implemented to reinforce positive behaviors and to discourage and protect others from inappropriate behavior.